 "Weigands are very eager to help each other out.
 One of the great strengths of the Weigand Scholarship is the moral and motivational support that the alumni provide.
 This is what sets it apart from other scholarships.
 I do not receive encouraging emails and Facebook posts from KU alumni, or from those with the same KU scholarship that I have.
 Alumni and scholar interaction is what makes the Weigand Scholarship unique.

 I truly enjoy meeting and talking with the Weigand scholars and alumni.
 This is a testament to the quality of people selected for the Weigand scholarship - they all seem like tood people that I enjoy spending time with.
 While we occasionally discuss the busyness of law school and our lives in general, I find that there is much less negativity in our conversations than what one usually finds in conversations between law students."

 After graduating, Michael began working on a Ph.D. in philosophy at the University of Kansas.
 He primarily focuses on well-being, medieval philosophy, and the natural law tradition of ethics.
-In addition to his studies, he taught undergraduate courses such as Introduction to Philosophy, Philosophical Issues in Religion, and Western Civilization.
-He also served as a teaching assistant for the St. Lawrence Institute for Faith and Culture's Humanitas liberal arts program.
-He received his M.A. in philosophy in 2014, and in the fall of 2016, he passed his oral comprehensive exam with honors.
+In addition to his studies, he taught undergraduate courses such as Introduction to Philosophy, Philosophical Issues in Religion, Symbolic Logic ,and Western Civilization.